-This months value is: Politeness
+This months value is: Perseverance

 Values Education is a philosophy which is based on valuing yourself, others and the environment through shared and agreed values.
 It encourages pupils to be reflective, effective learners and good citizens.